i05nagai/memorandum/language/english_speaking.md

             * a lot of people must be scratching their heads about which way to vote
 * milf
     * a sexually attractive older woman, typically one who has children
+* strangle
+    * to kill sb by pressing the throat so that the person cannot breath
+        * she had been strangled with her own scarf and her body dumped in the woods
+    * to stop sth from developing
+        * For years, the organization was strangled by excessive bureaucracy.
+        * There is a great deal of fear that the new restrictions might strangle the country's economy.
+* strangulation
+    * An autopsy showed that he had died of strangulation.
+* prospectus
+* bullish
+    *  The market has become more bullish on the sector, giving the players that are still private significantly higher valuations and higher levels of funding than earlier companies achieved at the same stage (Exhibit 3)
+    * with prices rising, or (of people) expecting good things, esp. of business
+    * attitude
+    * financial market
+    * if a market is bullish, a lot of people are buying shares, bonds, currency, etc. because they expect the price of them to increase
+        * there is a bullish mood on Wall Street
+        * bullish n sth
+            * with growing demand for telecommunication equipment, the market is very bullish on these types of stocks
+* relentlessly
+    * in an extreme way that continues without stopping
+        * She has campaigned relentlessly for her husband's release from prison.
+        * Summer there is relentlessly hot
+* campaign
+    * a plan consisting of a number of activities directed toward the achievement of an aim
+        * election campaing
+        * launch/mount/start a campaign
+        * advertising campaign
+        * drip campaign
+    * to try to achieve something, such as the election of someone to a political office, by taking part in a number of planned activities
+    * to organize a series of activities to try to achieve sth
+    * a planned group of esp. political, business, or military activities that are intended to achieve a particular aim
+* rivalry
+* bargain
+    * agreement
+        * I'll clean the kitchen if you clean the car.
+OK, it's a bargain
+        * the management and employees eventually struck/made a bargain
+    * low price
+        * sth on sale at a lower price than its true value
+        * this coat was half-price -- a real bargain
+        * the airline regularly offers last-minute booking at bargain prices
+        * the sales had started and the bargain hunters were out in force
+    * low price
+        * to try to reach agreement with sb in order to get a lower price
+        * you can usually bargain with antique dealers
+    * bargain sth away
+        * to exchange sth good for sth of less value
+        * I realized that by trying to gain security I had bargained away my freedom
+    * bargain for/on sth
+        * to expect or be prepared for sth
+        * we hadn't bargained on such a long wait
+        * the strenght of opposition to the project was more than she'd bargained for
+* detrimental
+    * causing harm or damage
+    * these chemicals have a detrimental effect/impact on the environment
+    * their decision could be detrimental to the future of the company
+* availability of substitutes
+* enrish
+    * improve
+        * to improve the quality of sth by adding sth else
+        * fertilizer helps to enrish the soil
+        * my life was greatly enriched by knowing her
+    * have more money
+        * to make sth or sb richer
+        * he calimed that the larger stores were enriching themselves at the expense of their customers
+* mailbox
+* postbox

 ## US